mahoney1/test/setup_newmodel.md

    After 30s-60s, you will see messages about the sample running chaincode being instantiated on the channel.

-9. Next, invoke the first smart Contract function, `Init_Contract` - which creates an asset/key in the world state as follows:
+9. Next, invoke the first Smart Contract function we've implemented, called `Init_Contract` - which creates a simple asset/key value in the world state as follows:

     `CORE_PEER_ADDRESS=peer:7051 peer chaincode invoke --orderer orderer:7050 --channelID myc -c '{"Args":["Init_Contract","A1","10"]}' -n mycontract`

-10. Next, invoke the following two transactions in succession and observe the console logged messages on the running chaincode window in the other terminal:
+10. Next, invoke the following next two Smart Contract transactions in succession, and observe the console logged messages on the running chaincode window in the other terminal:

     `CORE_PEER_ADDRESS=peer:7051 peer chaincode invoke --orderer orderer:7050 --channelID myc -c '{"Args":["transactionA","A1","30"]}' -n mycontract`